angelawyman/javascript-review/5-arrays.md

   courses[1] = "Japanese";
   courses[2] = "Chinese";
 ```
-But, better syntax to do this style:
+Much better syntax to do this way:

 ```javascript
 var courses = [ ];